iggymacd/log4dart/README.md

 Log4Dart
 ========
 **Log4Dart** is a logger for Dart inspired by [Slf4J][slf4j].
-The logger itself is a interface and thus supports multiple implementations.
+The logger and its appender are interface and thus supports multiple implementations.

-The same goes for the appenders, currently the following appenders
+It currently ships with the following implementations:
-exists:

-  1. **ConsoleAppender** a appender that logs to the console.
+  . **ConsoleAppender** a appender that logs to the console . **LoggerImpl** a simple logger implementation with diagnostic support

-The logger is used like this
+The logger accessed through  the **LoggerFactory** class as demonstrated below

 ```
 // Setup a logger builder function for the application